A Correlative Denoising Autoencoder to Model Social Influence for Top-N Recommender System: Experiments and Results

+\begin{itemize} \item \textbf{Pop}: This is a popular baseline algorithm which make predictions based on how many people have rated on a particular item.

-\item \textbf{BPR} \cite{Rendle2009a}.
-This a simple and widely used ranking algorithm for recommendation.
-It is implemented by learning pairwise relation of rated and unrated items for each user rather than direct learning to predict ratings.
+\item \textbf{BPR}~\cite{36}.
+This is a ranking based algorithm which is implemented by learning the relations between positive and negative items for each user.

-\item \textbf{GBPR} \cite{Pan2013a}.
-This algorithm relax the individual and independence assumptions of BPR model.
-The authors propose an improved assumption by introducing rich interactions among users.
-The the size of user group in GBPR is fixed to 5 as suggested in coordinating reference
+\item \textbf{GBPR}~\cite{43}.
+This method relaxes the individual and independence hypothesis in BPR model.
+The authors propose a new improved model by taking group influence into account.
+The group size is fixed to 5 as suggested in~\cite{43}.

-\item \textbf{SBPR} \cite{Zhao2014}.
-This work improve the BPR model by considering social relation in the learning process, with the assumption that users tend to prefer items that rated by their friends.
+\item \textbf{SBPR}~\cite{44}.
+This work proposes to improve the BPR model by considering social connections with the assumption that users tend to assign higher ranks to items that their friends like.